How to Paint a Room Fast

 Everyone who’s painted has a personal technique for rolling walls.
 Bill honed his technique over three decades.
 It’s methodical, which makes it fast and efficient.
 It also provides even coverage.

-'When I'm painting a room that has an 8-ft. ceiling, I like to attach a short handle to my roller instead of using the more common 48-in. pole extenders.
-The short handle gives me more control over the roller, and it's easier to turn the roller horizontal to roll along the baseboard and ceiling.' - Bill Nunn
+“When I’m painting a room that has an 8-ft. ceiling, I like to attach a short handle to my roller instead of using the more common 48-in. pole extenders.
+The short handle gives me more control over the roller, and it’s easier to turn the roller horizontal to roll along the baseboard and ceiling,” says Bill.

 Painting Tip for Big Spaces

 An 18-in.-wide roller setup like this may not be for everybody.
-Painters use them for the obvious reason that they can paint twice as fast as they can with a standard 9-in. roller.
+Painters use them for the obvious reason that they apply paint twice as fast as a standard 9-in. roller.